Pseudo-dualizing complexes and pseudo-derived categories: Introduction

 When (in the final two sections) we will need to emphasize that a particular Verdier quotient category \emph{does} exist (in the fixed, unchanged universe), we will say that such a Verdier quotient \emph{has Hom sets}.

-\textbf{Acknowledgement.} I~am grateful to Vladimir Hinich, Jan Trlifaj, Jan \v St'ov\'\i\v cek, Hanno Becker, Amnon Yekutieli, and Marco Tarantino for helpful discussions.
+\textbf{Acknowledgement.} I~am grateful to Vladimir Hinich, Jan Trlifaj, Jan \v St\!'ov\'\i\v cek, Hanno Becker, Amnon Yekutieli, and Marco Tarantino for helpful discussions.
+I~would like also to thank the anonymous referee for several helpful suggestions on the improvement of the exposition.
 The author's research is supported by research plan RVO:~67985840, by the Israel Science Foundation grant~\#\,446/15, and by the Grant Agency of the Czech Republic under the grant P201/12/G028.

+\Section{Pseudo-Coderived and Pseudo-Contraderived Categories} For any additive category $\sA$, we denote by $\Hot^\star(\sA)$, where $\star=\b$, $+$, $-$, or~$\varnothing$, the categories of (respectively bounded or unbounded) cochain complexes in $\sA$ with the morphisms considered up to the cochain homotopy.

-\Section{Pseudo-Coderived and Pseudo-Contraderived Categories} Let $\sA$ be an exact category (in Quillen's sense).
-We refer to the paper~\cite{Neem0} and the overviews~\cite{Kel,Bueh} for the definitions of the (bounded or unbounded) conventional derived categories $\sD^\star(\sA)$ with the symbols $\star=\b$, $+$, $-$, or~$\varnothing$.
+Let $\sA$ be an exact category (in Quillen's sense).
+A complex in $\sA$ is said to be \emph{exact} if it is obtained by splicing short exact sequences in~$\sA$.
+A complex in $\sA$ is \emph{acyclic} if it is homotopy equivalent to an exact complex, or equivalently, if it is a direct summand of an exact complex.
+The (bounded or unbounded) conventional derived category $\sD^\star(\sA)$ with the symbol $\star=\b$, $+$, $-$, or~$\varnothing$ is defined as the quotient category of $\Hot^\star(\sA)$ by the thick subcategory of (respectively bounded or unbounded) acyclic complexes (see the paper~\cite{Neem0} and the overviews~\cite{Kel,Bueh}).

+A short exact sequence of complexes in $\sA$ can be viewed as a bicomplex with three rows.
+Taking the total complex of such a bicomplex, one obtains an exact complex in~$\sA$.
+A $\star$\+bounded complex in $\sA$ is said to be \emph{absolutely acyclic} if it belongs to the thick subcategory of $\Hot^\star(\sA)$ generated by the totalizations of short exact sequences of $\star$\+bounded complexes in~$\sA$.
+In fact, a $\star$\+bounded complex in $\sA$ is absolutely acyclic if and only if it is absolutely acyclic as an unbounded complex~\cite[Lemma~A.1.1]{Pcosh}.
+Any bounded acyclic complex is absolutely acyclic (as a bounded complex, i.~e., for $\star=\b$).
+The \emph{absolute derived categories} $\sD^{\abs+}(\sA)$, \ $\sD^{\abs-}(\sA)$, and $\sD^\abs(\sA)$ are defined as the quotient categories of the respective homotopy categories $\Hot^+(\sA)$, \ $\Hot^-(\sA)$, and $\Hot(\sA)$ by their thick subcategories of absolutely acyclic complexes (see~\cite[Section~A.1]{Pcosh} or~\cite[Appendix~A]{Pmgm} for a further discussion).

-We will say that a full subcategory $\sE\subset\sA$ is \emph{coresolving} if $\sE$ is closed under extensions and the passages to the cokernels of admissible monomorphisms in $\sE$, and every object of $\sA$ is the source of an admissible monomorphism into an object of~$\sE$.
+We will say that a full subcategory $\sE\subset\sA$ is \emph{coresolving} if $\sE$ is closed under extensions and the passages to the cokernels of admissible monomorphisms in $\sA$, and every object of $\sA$ is the source of an admissible monomorphism into an object of~$\sE$.
 This definition slightly differs from that in~\cite[Section~2]{St} in that we do not require $\sE$ to be closed under direct summands (cf.~\cite[Section~A.3]{Pcosh}).
 Obviously, any coresolving subcategory $\sE$ inherits an exact category structure from the ambient exact category~$\sA$.